Philadelphia Learjet 55 Air Ambulance Crash (XA-UCI) — NTSB Preliminary Report

 What Happened

-According to the NTSB preliminary report, the flight departed Runway 24 at Northeast Philadelphia Airport at about 18:06 local time and proceeded southwest before turning slightly right and then entering a gradual left turn.
-The airplane reached an altitude of about 1,650 feet mean sea level (with airport elevation about 119 feet) before the flight track data ended at about 18:07 at 1,275 feet mean sea level and about 242 knots ground speed.
-The preliminary report states the total duration of the flight was about one minute.
+According to the NTSB preliminary report, the flight departed Runway 24 at Northeast Philadelphia Airport at about 18:06 local time, tracked southwest, turned slightly right, and then entered a gradual left turn.
+The airplane climbed to about 1,650 feet mean sea level, with the airport elevation listed at about 119 feet, before recorded flight track data ended at about 18:07 showing the airplane at 1,275 feet mean sea level and about 242 knots ground speed.
+The preliminary report states that the total flight lasted about one minute.

-The preliminary report indicates the flight crew was in communication with the PNE tower at the time of the accident and that no distress calls were received.
-The airplane initially impacted a concrete sidewalk within a residential and commercial area, and security camera video depicted a large explosion associated with the initial impact.
-Investigators documented a highly fragmented wreckage field extending roughly 1,410 feet in length and 840 feet in width, with extensive fire and impact damage to homes, commercial buildings, and vehicles.
+The preliminary report further states that the crew was communicating with the PNE control tower during the flight and that no distress call was received.
+The airplane first struck a concrete sidewalk in a residential and commercial area, and security camera video captured a large explosion at the point of initial impact.
+Investigators documented a highly fragmented debris field measuring roughly 1,410 feet long and 840 feet wide, along with extensive fire and impact damage to homes, commercial structures, and vehicles.

-Investigators also documented impact evidence consistent with the airplane striking a commercial sign during its descent and calculated a descent angle of about 22 degrees based on the height of the observed sign damage.
-Injury totals reported in the preliminary report include fatalities onboard and on the ground, along with serious and minor ground injuries.
-The NTSB noted that the information in the preliminary report is subject to change as analysis continues.
+Investigators also identified damage consistent with the airplane striking a commercial sign during descent and calculated a descent angle of about 22 degrees based on the height of that sign damage.
+That is a concrete reconstruction point, not a minor detail.
+The NTSB also reported fatalities onboard and on the ground, as well as serious and minor injuries on the ground, while emphasizing that the preliminary findings remain subject to change as the investigation develops.

 Aircraft and Operational Context

-The airplane was a Learjet 55 operated as an air ambulance flight under 14 CFR Part 129 with the call sign MTS056 and Mexican registration XA-UCI.
-The intended destination was Springfield–Branson National Airport (SGF) in Springfield, Missouri, and the flight plan was filed IFR.
-The preliminary report describes night instrument meteorological conditions at the departure airport around the time of the accident, including an overcast ceiling at 400 feet above ground level and visibility of 6 statute miles.
+The aircraft was a Learjet 55 operating as an air ambulance flight under 14 CFR Part 129, using the call sign MTS056 and Mexican registration XA-UCI.
+The flight was filed under instrument flight rules for Springfield–Branson National Airport in Springfield, Missouri.
+The preliminary report describes night instrument meteorological conditions at the time of departure, including an overcast ceiling at 400 feet above ground level and visibility of 6 statute miles.

 Accident Investigation

-The airplane was also equipped with an enhanced ground proximity warning system (EGPWS), which may contain flight data in nonvolatile memory; the NTSB reported that the EGPWS computer was shipped to the manufacturer for evaluation to determine whether relevant data could be recovered and that the evaluation was ongoing at the time of the preliminary report.
-Investigators typically integrate any recovered data with ADS-B flight track information, ATC communications, and wreckage findings to refine the sequence of events.
+The airplane was also equipped with an enhanced ground proximity warning system, which may store flight data in nonvolatile memory.
+The NTSB reported that the EGPWS computer was sent to the manufacturer so investigators could determine whether relevant data could be recovered, and that process was still ongoing at the time of the preliminary report.
+A key question will be whether that system, together with ADS-B data, ATC communications, and wreckage evidence, can narrow the gap left by the non-recording CVR.

 Operational and Regulatory Issues